change-hi/change-hi.github.io/morea/machine-learning/experience-ml-pytorch.md

 actual_predictions = scaler.inverse_transform(np.array(test_inputs[train_window:] ).reshape(-1, 1))
 ```

 We can plot the observed and predicted values.
+Pandas datetimes can be used to label the x-axis.

 ```
 plt.title('')